 6. When the theme is your Showstopper

 The above example represents such a magnificent tuning of colors with contrasting graphics.
-Imagine a customer arriving at your tea joint and expect a simple menu list with pricing and come across this thoughtful design, it’s a win-win condition to remember.
+Imagine a customer arriving at your tea joint and expecting a simple menu list with pricing and coming across this thoughtful design, it’s a win-win condition to remember.